-R6 A dual-joining character X that has a left join-causing character on the left and no right join-causing character on the right will adopt the form X_1 .
+R6 A dual-joining character X that has a left join-causing character on the left and no right join-causing character on the right will adopt the form X_l.
 For example:

-R7 If none of the preceding rules applies to a character X, then it will adopt the nominal form X_n .
+R7 If none of the preceding rules applies to a character X, then it will adopt the non-joining form X_n .